seanstappas/qbert-reinforcement-learning/README.md

 # Reinforcement Learning
 Plays the Qbert game by reinforcement learning.
 This is assignment 3 of the ECSE-526 class, as described [here](http://www.cim.mcgill.ca/~jer/courses/ai/assignments/as3.html).
+Gameplay can be seen in [this video](https://youtu.be/BKp70AEndy8).

 ## Installation